 Zero signs of reconstructive surgery in final result

-Reconstructive Surgery on the Chin
+Reconstructive surgery on top of the head

 Keep in mind that each patient is unique and your results may vary.